w3c/device-memory/README.md

 ## Security & Privacy
 See Security section in Client Hints.
 Requiring per-origin opt-in with Accept-CH restricts when the header is advertised.
-Restricting to a ceiling value (rounded down to the nearest power of two), as opposed to exact value, reduces fingerprinting risk.
-This can be further restricted to returning values only for low memory cases i.e. less than 1GB.
+Restricting to a ceiling value (rounded to 2 most signicant bits), as opposed to exact value, reduces fingerprinting risk.
+NOTE: Device identification is already possible and rampant today, based on UA string.
+E.g. https://deviceatlas.com/products/web

 ## Relevant Links